intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 Greasing can take many forms, depending on the protocol and the nature of its extension points.

-In cases where a protocol uses registered values (i.e. codepoints) or numbers in a well defined range, a common approach (see {{GREASE}}, {{Section 18.1 of QUIC}}, or {{Section 7.2.8 of RFC9114}}), is to reserve a subset of the range for the purposes of greasing.
-This approach is detailed more thoroughly in {{Section 3.3 of ?VIABILITY=RFC9170}}.
-However, protocol designers or implementers may find it difficult to apply those suggestions in abstract.
-The likely success or efficacy of this method can be improved by the following suggestions.
+Many protocols register values, codepoints, or numbers in a limited space.
+A common approach is to reserve a subset of the space for greasing (see
+{{GREASE}}, {{Section 18.1 of QUIC}}, or {{Section 7.2.8 of RFC9114}}).
+Values reserved for the purpose of greasing are herein referred to as grease values.
+Implementations that receive grease values are required to ignore them.
+More background to this approach is given in {{Section 3.3 of ?VIABILITY=RFC9170}}.
+This section provides concrete suggestions for its usage.

-It is assumed that endpoint should implement robust and broad extension handling.
-When acting as a receiver or a parser, the implementation should not treat codepoints reserved for the purposes of greasing as individually special.
-In other words, rather than implementation looking specifically for reserved values, it is better to have a "catch all" mechanism that can handle receipt of unknown extensions gracefully or without error.
+It is assumed that endpoints should implement robust and broad extension handling.
+A receiver or a parser implementation should not treat grease values as individually special.
+Instead of identifying each grease value explicitly, it is better to have a "catch all" mechanism that can handle receipt of unknown extensions, whether grease values or not, gracefully or without error.

-In order to exercise receiver capability, it is advisable that senders send values from the ranges reserved for greasing.
-However, picking a deterministic value risks a value becoming ossified itself.
-One outcome of that is receivers being written to handle a single expected value rather than the generic handling described above.
-One way to help mitigate this is to reserve a sufficiently large range of values for greasing, and ensure that senders chose values from that range with diversity and non-determinism.
-The specific nature of size and distribution of the grease range needs to accommodate the protocol constraints.
-For instance, an 8-bit field can only represent a small range of values and it may be too costly to dedicate many of them solely for the purpose of greasing.
-However, protocols that use 32-bit or 64-bit fields are unlikely to have such restrictions.

-It is beneficial to have a large set of reserved numbers for the purpose of greasing.
-However, protocol designers that wish to do so may encounter difficulties in expressing the large range in their protocol documents and/or in an IANA registry.
-One approach to this problem has been to define the set algorithmically in the protocol definition and request that IANA reserve only a single entry in the respective table that covers the entire range; see for example https://www.iana.org/assignments/http3-parameters/http3-parameters.xhtml#http3-parameters-frame-types.
+It is recommended that senders pick an unpredictable grease value to include in relevant protocol elements.
+This ensures that receiver greasing requirements are exercised.
+Using predictable grease values risks ossification.
+To increase the variety of grease values, it is advised to reserve a large range.
+However, the specific size and distribution of the grease range needs to accommodate the protocol constraints.
+For instance, protocols that use 8-bit fields may find it too costly to dedicate many grease values, while 32-bit or 64-bit fields are likely to have no limitations.

+It is recommended that senders use grease values at unpredictable times or sequence points during protocol interactions.
+This avoids receivers unintentionally ossifying on the occurrence of greasing in the temporal or spatial domain.

+It is recommended that large grease value sets are allocated in protocol documents by defining a unique algorithm, this increases the chance that receiver greasing requirements are exercised.
+However, the choice of algorithm needs to consider the spread of values and the size of contiguous blocks between grease values.
+It is common for protocol extension designers to want to reserve a contiguous block of code points in order to aid iteration and experimentation.
+Small contiguous blocks increase the chance that such reservations might unintentionally use grease values, which could lead to interoperability failures.

+Fields that use grease values should request that IANA requests allocate only a single registry entry for the entire grease value set.
+When an algorithm has been used, it should be included in the entry; see for example https://www.iana.org/assignments/http3-parameters/http3-parameters.xhtml#http3-parameters-frame-types.

-This range should be protected from registering from any other purpose.
-Deciding an appropriate label for this protected range is important.
-Labelling it simply "reserved" may be confused with other ranges that are reserved for private or experimental extensions.
+Values in the grease value set must not be used or registered for any other purpose.
+Registries should include a label to identify the protected grease value range; a label of "reserved" may be confused with other ranges that are reserved for private or experimental extensions.
 An implementer that conflates these two meanings may cause a new class of interoperability failure.
 Therefore a label such as "reserved for greasing" may help to avoid the confusion.
-If choosing to use an algorithm to define the set, it is encourage to use unique algorithms.
-This again improves the chances that receivers will build robust extension handling rather that a simple special-case ignore list.

-Protocols that do reserve ranges for greasing introduce a new consideration for real extensions.
-It is common to want to reserve a block of code points for iteration and experimentation.
-Depending how the algorithm spreads numbers through the full range, any single block of uninterrupted values may be too small to be usable.
-This could lead to unintentional use of a greased value.

-Since it is intended for receivers to ignore values reserved for greasing, designers and implementers need to remain aware that unintentional use of greased values by a sender for a real extension may cause a failure.

-Receiver implementations may unintentionally build a reliance on the occurrence of greasing in the temporal or spatial domain.
-Senders are advised to implementation non-determinism of when they use grease in addition to what values they send.

 # Considerations for Increasing Protocol Variability {#variability}